RabLab/showcase/README.md

 # Showcase Plugin

-A robust showcase platform plugin for October CMS.
-Can be used to show products, services or until like a photos gallery.
+A robust showcase platform plugin for October CMS, can be used to show products, services or until like a photos gallery.
 Created under RainLab Blog plugin.

 ## Editing items